Rafał Murawski

-Rafał Murawski ([ˈrafaw muˈrafskʲi], born 9 October 1981), is a former Polish football midfielder.
+Rafał Murawski ([ˈrafaw muˈrafskʲi], born 9 October 1981) is a Polish professional footballer who plays as a midfielder for Klasa B club Akademia Piłkarska 16 Gdynia, of which he is the founder.

 Club career

 Murawski was born in Malbork.
 While spending his youth club time mostly in Gdańsk, he signed his first senior contract with Arka Gdynia, where he spent four successful years.

-In 2005, he moved to Amica Wronki, only one year later to Lech Poznań.
+In early 2005, he moved to Amica Wronki.
+In July 2006, he moved to Lech Poznań after their merger with Amica.

-In Summer 2009, he moved to Russian club Rubin Kazan on a three-year contract.
-However, in August 2011, he returned to Lech Poznań and signed for three and a half years.
+In the summer of 2009, he moved to Russian club Rubin Kazan on a three-year contract.
+However, in August 2011, he returned to Lech Poznań and signed a three-and-a-half-year contract.

 International career

 He made his debut on 15 November 2006 in the Euro 2008 qualifier match, against Belgium in Brussels.
 Almost exactly one year later on 21 November 2007, he also scored his first goal for Poland during the Euro 2008 qualifier match against and in Serbia.
 He played for Poland in all three games during Euro 2012.